Craig-1958/Craig-1958/README.md

     As of now, my knowlege only span to a few coding languages such as c++, sql, HTML and Python.
 In cyber security I have learned verious encryption methodes such as The Caeser Cipher and vigenere cipher.
 I have also looked into cyber forensic and its process.
 Additionaly I have also learnt how to create a working database using SQL and Microsoft acces, and I use online tools such as draw IO to plan and structire the database.
-I Also know how to create a website using HTML while Also using tools like draw IO to help design them<br>
+I Also know how to create a website using HTML while Also using tools like draw IO to help design them.<br>

     <img src="c++.png" alt="Image 1" style="width:150px;height:100px;"> <img src="html5-logo.png" alt="Image 2" style="width:100px;height:100px;"> <img src="sql-database.png" alt="Image 3" style="width:100px;height:100px;"> <img src="Python.png" alt="Image 4" style="width:100px;height:100px;"><br><br>
     Recent Projects<br>